DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-06-30-service-iterations-claim-window-1-public-beta.md

   - public beta
 ---

-Since the public beta was launched, several iterations have been made to improve the service based on user feedback.
+Since the public beta was launched, the service team has received feedback, which has been reviewed.
+It is detailed below, with any associated iterations.

 ## Support dashboard performance improvements

 A notable 6-8 second delay was experienced when the support dashboard was loaded, resulting in significant time being lost by support users managing claims.

 This delay was caused by a JavaScript component that loaded over 25,000 schools and 870 providers into memory.
 To resolve this, a new JavaScript component was created.
 Schools and providers are now loaded on demand via a new endpoint.
-As a result, the page load time was reduced to around 500ms.
+As a result, the page load time was reduced to around 500 milliseconds (ms).

 Although this was a marked improvement, high load times were still observed.
 After further investigation, an N+1 query was identified as the cause of the additional delay.